BartoszPiotrowski/lean-premise-selection/README.md

 # Reproducing evaluation

-To reproduce the evaluation of the machine learning predictors, as described in the associated paper, first, data need to be extracted, and it needs to be split into training and testing parts.
-Then a machine learning model may be trained, and its predictions compared to the ground truth.
-Instructions of performing these steps are given below.
+To reproduce the evaluation of the machine learning predictors, as described in the associated paper, first, data needs to be extracted, and then split into training and testing parts.
+Then, a machine learning model may be trained, and its predictions compared to the ground truth.
+Instructions below.

 ## Extracting data